 Are you planning to visit the Borghese Gallery?
 Here, you can learn all you need to know about Borghese Gallery tickets, including ticket prices, how to book tickets online, guided tours, special combos, and some useful travel tips about the Borghese Gallery.

 Visit the Borghese Gallery – one of the most prestigious museums in the world.
 Compare offers and book your tickets online with confidence at the best price.

-How much Borghese Gallery tickets cost?
+How much do Borghese Gallery tickets cost?

-- Discounted tickets* cost 6.5€ (+2€ for the obligatory reservation)
+- Discounted tickets* cost 2€ (+2€ online booking fee).

 *Discounted price applies for citizens of the EU, Iceland, Switzerland, Norway, Liechtenstein, aged between 18 and 25 years old and regular teachers in state schools.

 - Last-entry tickets cost only €8, but your visit is 45 minutes shorter than a standard ticket.

 - Admission to the Borghese Gallery is free of charge on the first Sunday of every month.

 Is the Borghese Gallery included in the Roma Pass?